Investment Education

 Key takeaways

-- Metals can support diversification, but only as a measured allocation within a broader long-term plan
+- Metals can be used for diversification but should only be used as part of a small allocation within a longer-term investment strategy.

 For thousands of years, metals have served as financial anchors — stores of value that people reach for when the world feels unstable.